haxtheweb/edtechjoker/draft-outline.md

   - VueJS
   - Svelte
 - Pull these down to your local machine, install them (npm install or yarn install)
-- "run" them. usuall with `yarn start` or `npm run start`
+- "run" them. usually with `yarn start` or `npm run start`
 - "build" them. usually with `yarn run build` or `npm run build`
 - Open in VSCode to review / modify the code

 Assignment for the week will be to get hello world deployed for 4 different frameworks / libraries.
-Then you and a partner pick a framework and try to port your card to that framework.
-Group 1 does 1&2, group 2 does 3&4 and so on.
-So hash out with your pair of pairs who's doing which but among the 4 of you there should end up being 1 person doing each of these:
-- angular
-- vueJs
-- react
-- svelte
+In order to have a discussion with others who are working on similar things, each ROW in class will be assigned a different framework to try their hand at.

+Row 1 (left side as you enter) : Angular
+Row 2 (middle) : VueJS
+Row 3 (right): React

 Next week, we'll review these and look for similarities and differences in implementation between them.
 To clarify my expectations:
 - you DEPLOY hello world boilerplate for all 4
 - You answer the questions below relative to that
 - You select 1 framework and try to port your card to it.
 Focus on porting the HTML and CSS at this time
-  - bonus: .5 port the JS so that it still works in your framework using the framework ways of getting this code to register using its component architecture
+  - If you want to take a stab at it, attempt to port the JS so that it still works in your framework using the framework ways of getting this code to register using its component architecture
 - You push this code up and hopefully vercel builds your demo with your card out on the web

 ## Submission via GIST then turned into Canvas